 - Then add your cream cheese and shredded cheese straight into the pot.
 Stir until it has all melted.

-- When serving, offer more crumbled bacon, shredded cheese and chives for a topping.
+- When serving, top with more crumbled bacon, shredded cheese, and chives.

 The Good and the Bad of Bacon